alexpreiss/pandora-app/README.md

 ## Development

-Start dev server with 'npm start'
+Start dev server with 'npm run start-dev'

 Use 'elm-install' to install packages